SthephanShinkufag/Dollchan-Extension-Tools/README.markdown

 © 2017 Dollchan Extension Tools Team.
 See the [LICENSE file](https://github.com/SthephanShinkufag/Dollchan-Extension-Tools/blob/master/LICENSE) for license rights and limitations (MIT).

-### ES5 compilation
+### Script compilation

-You can compile ES5 script version from ES6 source by following steps:

 * Install [Node.js](https://nodejs.org/) if not yet.
 * Install [Gulp](http://gulpjs.com/) globally: `npm install -g gulp`
 * Go to Dollchan repo and run `npm install` to update dependencies.

+You can make both ES5 and ES6 script versions from [/src/modules](https://github.com/SthephanShinkufag/Dollchan-Extension-Tools/tree/master/src/modules) by running:

-* Run `gulp make` to compile into ES5 version.
+`gulp make`

+Or you can make ES6 script only:

+`gulp make:es6`

+Also you can make separate source modules from your ES6 script:

+`gulp make:modules`